kpeterse/cleaningdataProject/README.md

 The script contained in this repository is used to clean the dataset "Human Activity Recognition Using Smartphones"

+The script must be deployed in the "UCI HAR Dataset" folder

 The run.analysis function leverages the dplyr package to summarize the data contained within both the "train" and "test" directories

 There are two primary outputs of this script